You'll find hundreds of waste disposal and recycling facilities for waterway users along our canals and rivers.

 Store domestic rubbish securely onboard so that it can't be blown or knocked off into the water or onto the towpath.
 This is particularly true for empty solid fuel bags which frequently foul lock gate paddles and boat propellers.

-Bag all rubbish and ensure the bags are tied securely so that they can't spill open.
+Make sure any bin bags are tied securely so that they can't spill open.

 Don't dump it!
 If the bins are full don't leave your rubbish on the floor.
 Carry it with you on your journey to the next available waste disposal point.

-Don't leave your bagged rubbish next to a litter bin either, as it's not a collection point for household waste.
+Don't leave bagged rubbish next to a litter bin either, as it's not a collection point for household waste.
 Leaving bags next to a bin is also an invitation for animals to break into the bags looking for something to eat, spreading litter everywhere.

 Choose your fender wisely